-Hugh leads the Sydney Disputes group.
-He is a commercially focussed trusted disputes and investigations adviser to sector leading companies and boards.
+Hugh leads the Disputes group in Sydney.
+He is a trusted adviser to sector leading companies and boards focusing on disputes and investigations.

-Hugh regularly assists sector leading clients to resolve their strategic and high value corporate, finance and tax disputes and investigations.
+Hugh regularly assists sector leading clients to resolve strategic or high value issues involving regulatory engagement, investigations and disputes.
 Clients value his depth of financial understanding, commercial sophistication and commitment to client service.

 Hugh conducts matters before Courts and Tribunals across Australia.
 He holds Bachelor of Commerce (Finance) and Bachelor of Laws degrees from the University of New South Wales and a Master of Laws from the University of Sydney.
 He holds a postgraduate diploma in Applied Finance and Investment.
 He is a Chartered Tax Adviser as recognised by the Tax Institute of Australia.